inafergra/inafergra/README.md

 ## Hi there 👋

 I'm Ignacio, a physicist working in scientific software development.
 My interests include quantum computing (in particular quantum machine learning), as well as classical ML and AI.
-More broadly, I enjoy bringing novel research ideas to software (example [below](#qng_example)).
+More broadly, I enjoy bringing novel research ideas to software.

 I currently work at [Pasqal](https://www.pasqal.com/), where I spend most of my time developing software for novel quantum machine learning algorithms.